movim/modl/README.md

 The SQL request is defined by `_sql`.
 The `prepare()` method will change the values associated to the keys used in the request (always preceded by `:`) and check and convert the elements to the JSON structure defined in the model constructor.

+If you want to affect a value from another model in the request, prepend the parameter key with the model name.

 The `effective()` method returns a boolean related to the validity of the request.
-In our example it lets us do an "insert or update" (attempts to update a tuple in the table and inserts it if it doesn't already exist) request.
+In our example it lets us do an "insert or update" (attempts to update a tuple in the table and inserts it if it doesn't already exists) request.

 #### Execution
 The execution of the request is done through the `run()` method.
-You will have to give it the type of the instance to manipulate as a parameter (it's null by default).
+You will have to give it the type of the instance to manipulate as a parameter (if nothing is precised Modl use the default object linked to our DAO).
 If you only give one parameter to this method it will return an array even for one tuple.

 To get only one instance, you can put `item` as a second parameter.